Simple Ledger Protocol (SLP)

 What makes SLP special among the many emerging token protocols?

 We became motivated to create SLP because we believed most previous token proposals were overcomplicated.
 We wanted something simple and easy to use.
-We also understand the importance of developing a rich ecosystem with a critical mass of users and are committed to creating it.

 Is SLP like Ethereum’s ERC-20, but for BCH?